Need bottled ink or refills?

-Announcement: After being unavailable for several years, His Nibs is very happy to once again be able to offer the Pilot i717 piston-filler fountain pens.
+Announcement: After being unavailable for several years, His Nibs is very happy to once again be able to offer the Dollar i717 piston-filler fountain pens.
 As you'll see below, these are available in both Demonstrator models and normal models with ink-view windows.
 Please see my video on these pens from 2008 here (I apologize for the poor audio quality back then!)

 No, the pens don't cost you a dollar -- sorry.
 Dollar Industries was founded in 1954 in Karachi, Pakistan and today is one of the leading manufacturers of writing instruments and stationery in Asia.
 Their products are exported to more than 50 countries.